 The Automated Identification System (AIS) is an automatic tracking system that uses transponders on ships to allow the tracking of vessel traffic in U.S. territorial waters.
 Ships are required to report their location coordinates, cargo type, vessel type, current activity and over two dozen other pieces of information on a regular schedule for tracking.
 They also report the water depth or draft, which can be used to determine a boat’s ability to travel safely without running aground.
 All of this reporting results in a massive set of raw data about each ship, it’s position at consistent intervals and all of the context about what it was doing at that time.

-Outlier’s Automated Business Analysis platform was deployed to analyze this massive amount of raw data.
+Outlier’s Automated Business Analysis platform was deployed to analyze this massive amount of raw maritime vessel traffic data.

 Reading How Outlier Analyzes Raw Maritime Vessel Traffic Data